 OK, we do penance for forty days because Jesus fasted forty days in the wilderness.
 But did you ever wonder why he was out there for forty days rather than seven or ten or fifty?

 Think back to the Old Testament.
 Noah and the passengers in the Ark watched rain fall for 40 days and forty nights.
 Moses was up on Sinai receiving the 10 commandments for 40 days.
 The Israelites wandered around the desert for 40 years.

 So why all these forties?
 Probably because it is forty weeks that a woman carries her developing baby before a new life can come forth from the womb.

 All these “forties” are a necessary and not-so-comfortable prelude for something new.
 In Noah’s case, it’s the rebirth of a sinful world that had been cleansed by raging flood waters.
 In Moses’ case, it was the birth of the people of the covenant.
 For the nomadic Israelites, it was the start of a new, settled existence in the Promised land.

 And Jesus Christ?
 What did his forty days in the wilderness signify?
 The imminent birth of a new Israel liberated from sin, reconciled to God, and governed by the law of the Spirit rather than a law chiseled in stone.

 But think back to the story of Moses and the Israelites.
 There was someone who did not want them to go out into the desert to offer sacrifice to their God.
 Pharaoh did not take the loss of his cheap labor lying down.
 When Jesus begins his mission of liberation, there is another slave master who is no more willing than Pharaoh to let his minions go without a fight.

 Since the sixties, it has been fashionable in some quarters to dismiss the devil as a relic of ancient mythology or medieval fantasy.
-The guy with the pointy tale and the pitchfork comes in handy in cartoons and costume parties, but how can we take such an image seriously?
+The guy with the pointy tail and the pitchfork comes in handy in cartoons and costume parties, but how can we take such an image seriously?
 In the Bible, they say, let’s read “Satan” merely as a symbol of human evil.